Daniel8757/2020-HTN-Backend-Challenge/readme.md

 This indicates that the user tried to search for an event or hacker that does not exist(hackerid or eventid not found in table<br />

 ## What I would do add if I had more time
-- In a real world setting, a user refraining from inputting longitude, latitude, or range might've done it by accident and a valid response may case trouble, so I would require more specific inputs if a user wanted to only use longitude or latitude
+- In a real world setting, a user refraining from inputting longitude, latitude, or range might've done it by accident and a valid reponse may cause trouble, so I would require more specific inputs if a user wanted to only use longitude or latitude
 - I would use SQLAlchemy to simplify a lot of things.
-I chose not to in this project because I wanted to demonstrate my ability to utilize SQL queries without imports
+I chose not to in this project because I wanted to demonstrate my ability to utilize SQL queries with SQL commands
-- When I load attendees for events, I chose not to add the attendee's events because I felt that it was a bit redundant, but I could create an option for users to see it when loading events
+- When I load attendees for events, I chose not to add the attendee's events because I felt that it was a bit redundant, but I could create an option for users to see it if they wanted to
-- I would add ways to delete users from events, add users to database, add events to database, and create more endpoints to identify users(for example, if we only had the user's name)
+- I would add ways to delete users from events, add users to database, add events to database, and create more endpoints to identify users(for example, if we only had the user's name, then you could search up all users with that name)